Skip to Content

 If you’re a keen hiker and on a tight budget while in Rio, go for it!
 But if hiking isn’t your thing, then we’d recommend taking the cog train instead.

-We hiked up the mountain and we can confirm it was a very tiring and sweaty experience – definitely not for those who aren’t used to hiking in hot weather.
+We hiked up the mountain and we can confirm it was a very tiring and sweaty experience.
+Definitely not suitable for those who aren’t used to hiking in hot weather.

-Several people told us about robberies and criminals waiting to strike on the Christ de Redeemer hike, but despite those warnings, we did the hike and we never had a problem or felt unsafe.
+Safety in South America is a question we get frequently, and unfortunately, it is something to be aware of.
+Several people told us about robberies and criminals waiting to strike on the Christ the Redeemer hike, but despite those warnings, we did the hike and we never had a problem or felt unsafe.

 With that being said, there have been growing reports of incidents since we did the hike, so we don’t really recommend this.
 We’re not saying don’t do it, per se, but do be aware of what could happen.